Founder involvement is part of the offer

 A useful partner should say when the next move is an audit, a rebuild, a smaller test, a roadmap, or a decision to stop doing something.

-The strongest proof is not a big number by itself.
-It is a case that shows the constraint, the decision, and what changed after the work became more focused.
+Proof is most useful when it shows the constraint, the decision, and what changed after the work became more focused.

 SEO